dbddv01/GPT2Explorer/README.md

 See help.txt with the GPT2Explorer.zip file for more detailed installations information and usage.

+23-12-2020 - Updated version 0.02 uploaded.
+Minor changes for better stability.
+Help text also uploaded to Github.
 18-12-2020 - Other models ( medium, large and XL ) can be downloaded currently via links provided in the model_download.txt

 Writers, curious, teachers and poets and others, have fun but use responsibly.
 This is much more for educational purpose than anything else.